Skip to content

 Go back

 Esperanto was created in the late 19th century by Ludovic Zamenhof, a Jewish ophthalmologist.
-With the goal to erase language barriers with between ethnic groups, he created Espranto as a politically neutral and culturally diverse language.
-So why a language with such lofty intention didn’t make it to become the international language?
+With the goal of erasing language barriers between ethnic groups, he created Esperanto as a politically neutral and culturally diverse language.
+So why didn’t a language with such a lofty intention become the international language?

-Esperanto is Euro-centric when it comes to vocabulary and some grammatical features.
-Many of those 9000 words which Esperanto has is rooted from many of the Indo-European languages which doesn’t make Esperanto as international as Zamenhof intended it to be.
+Esperanto is Eurocentric when it comes to its vocabulary and some grammatical features.
+Many of the 9,000 words in Esperanto are rooted in Indo-European languages, which doesn’t make Esperanto as international as Zamenhof intended it to be.

-For example, the word to compute in Esperanto is komputi, which is very similar.
-While the Vietnamese word for that is tính toán.
-It makes the point clear that it’s easier for a speaker of a Indo-European language like English, Spanish, Italian, etc to learn Esperanto than a person from other part of the world.
+For example, the word “to compute” in Esperanto is komputi, which is very similar to its English counterpart.
+In contrast, the Vietnamese word for that is tính toán.
+This makes it clear that it’s easier for a speaker of an Indo-European language, such as English, Spanish, or Italian, to learn Esperanto than it is for a person from another part of the world.

-The use of Esperanto has been outlawed or at least surpressed many times throughout history.
+The use of Esperanto has been outlawed or at least suppressed many times throughout history.
 Repression was especially pronounced in Nazi Germany, Francoist Spain up until the 1950s, and the Soviet Union under Stalin, from 1937 to 1956.
-One of many reasons for the Repression of the language was Zamenhof’s Jewish identity.
+One of the many reasons for the repression of the language was Zamenhof’s Jewish identity.

-Another reason it failed was France.
-In the early 1920s, it was once proposed to the League of Nations to make Esperanto should be adopted as the international language.
-Fearing their language’s dominance power would be affected, France vetoed it and stopped any efforts to make Esperanto the international language.
+Another reason for its failure was France.
+In the early 1920s, it was proposed to the League of Nations that Esperanto be adopted as the international language.
+Fearing that their language’s dominant power would be affected, France vetoed the proposal and stopped any efforts to make Esperanto the international language.

 References